 The New York State Human Rights Law requires housing providers to make reasonable accommodations or modifications to a building or living space to meet the needs of people with disabilities.
 For example, if a resident has a physical, mental, or medical impairment, they can ask their housing provider to make the common areas of the building accessible, or to change certain policies to meet their needs.

-To request reasonable accommodation, residents or prospective residents should review the information below and email [email protected] with any concerns.
+To request reasonable accommodation, residents or prospective residents should review the information below.

 Students who require special accommodations must register with the Office of Disability Services for consideration.
 Students must be otherwise eligible for University housing to be eligible for disability housing accommodations.
 For complete information regarding this process please visit Disability Services.

 NOTICE DISCLOSING TENANTS’ RIGHTS TO REASONABLE ACCOMMODATIONS FOR PERSONS WITH DISABILITIES